 Truckers honk over shipping rates, not 'in favor of' Trump

-WASHINGTON (AP) — President Donald Trump says the sound of truck horns honking just south of the White House is a “sign of love” for him from truckers.
-But the truckers are actually protesting over low shipping rates.
+WASHINGTON (AP) — President Donald Trump says the sound of truck horns just south of the White House is a “sign of love” for him from truckers.
+But the truckers are actually honking their opposition to low shipping rates.

-“They're protesting in favor of President Trump,” he said in the Rose Garden on Friday during an announcement about vaccine development.
-The blaring of truck horns wafted across the Ellipse and into the sun-splashed garden, nearly drowning out some of the speakers.
+“They're protesting in favor of President Trump,” the president claimed in the Rose Garden on Friday during an announcement about vaccine development.
+The blaring of truck horns wafted across the Ellipse and into the sun-splashed garden during that event and a ceremony Trump held in the afternoon to recognize good deeds during the coronavirus pandemic.

-“Those are truckers that are with us all the way," he said.
+“Those are truckers that are with us all the way," he said at the earlier event.

 But the drivers who have lined Constitution Avenue with their big rigs didn't come to Washington for Trump.
 They're in the nation's capital to protest low shipping rates that they say could force many of them out of business.